 I remember the time when I was really upset about leaving my apartment and shifting to another one just a few hundred feet away.
 But one of the things that made me accept the new apartment was the path that led to it (from my old building) through a forest; barely a hundred meter winding kuchha path through the forest.
 I remember walking with my grandmother through that forest when a snake crossed our path.
 I was scared, but my grandmother didn’t lose her calm; she held on to me and said wait, don’t run, stay here.
 Let it pass.
 And we watched the exceptionally long yellowish brown snake cross our path for a good 5 seconds!
 There were many such small green forest patches in the colony and I occasionally would traverse through them to reach shops, buildings or school.
 The “short-cuts” through these patches soon became my favourite pass-time.

-My school was located in a fairly open space, but my junior college was located at the foot hills.
+My school was located in a fairly open space, but the location where I completed by grade 11 and 12, was nothing short of a picturesque painting.
 Just behind the college was a lake with green waters.
 There was a small rock island in the lake where many birds would come and rest, particularly during winters.
 I remember having spotted a couple of Garganey (Anas querquedula) there once!